bregnery/bregnery.github.io/_docs/tutorials/FEWZtutorial.md

 ### Installation

-These installation instructions are from [FEWZ]() [1].
-Please note that you do not have to use Condor for submission, a shell submission script can be easily written for other systems.
+These installation instructions are from [FEWZ](http://gate.hep.anl.gov/fpetriello/FEWZ.html) [1].
+Please note that you do not need to use Condor for submission, a shell submission script can be easily written for other systems.
 I included an example near the end of this tutorial.

 ```bash